What is a widget?

-UV cannot be seen or felt.
+UV radiation cannot be seen or felt.
 It is not like the sun’s light which we see, or the sun’s warmth (infrared radiation) which we feel.
-Our senses cannot detect UV so it can be damaging without us knowing.
-There is a huge variation in UV levels across Australia.
-The UV level is affected by a number of factors including the time of day, time of year, cloud cover, altitude, proximity to the equator, scattering and reflection.
+This means it can be damaging to our skin without us knowing.

 Terms and conditions